 The SABS has a legislated mandate enacted through the Standard Act, No. 8 of 2008, with the objectives to develop, promote and maintain South African National Standards; promote quality in connection with commodities, products and services; and render conformity assessment services and matters connected therewith.
-The SABS aims to support the attainment of the dtic outcomes as presented, however, SABS's contribution and definition of its output and output indicators may not directly impact the numerical output as shown in the Core Outputs.
+The SABS aims to support the attainment of the dtic APP Outcomes as articulated by the Ministry in the document.
+However, SABS's contribution and definition of its output and output indicators may not directly impact the numerical output as defined in the Outcomes.
+The output and output indicators as proposed by the SABS in the APP is based on its legislative mandate, its capabilities and capacity including work programmes within the organisation.
+Further, the dtic's expectation of 95% achievement of the KPIs is ambitious and this may not be achieved by the SABS due to several factors, some of which include financial constraints, resources and capacity limitations and adequate policy and regulatory instruments to support the programmes and services of the SABS.